Drag queen brunch, a tattoo parlor, stylish eateries, and a catamaran net at the back of the ship? You have our attention, Sir Branson.

 Cruising can be a polarizing topic among travelers.
 There are hardcore devotees and the adamantly opposed.
 But leave it to the forthcoming Virgin Voyages—part of the Richard Branson-founded Virgin Group—to completely shake up the way ocean cruising is done to such a degree that even the most cruise-averse might find themselves at least somewhat intrigued.

 When the 2,770-passenger Scarlet Lady launches in 2020, it will be the first of Virgin Voyages’s three planned cruise ships, and among its features will be a tattoo parlor, for those that want to get inked at sea in true sailor fashion, and a lineup of dining venues that put a new spin on traditional cruise ship cuisine.
 Bookings for these 2020 departures are open as of February 14, 2019.

-The company announced the Scarlet Lady’s culinary program this week, and some of the highlights include Razzle Dazzle, a colorful red-and-white-striped diner with “naughty” and “nice” menus (think plant-based vegan dishes versus boozy smoothies) and brunch served to the backdrop of drag performances (one of the specialty drinks will be a CBD-infused cocktail); The Test Kitchen, a laboratory/eatery that will host mixology classes and coffee workshops; and Wake, a glam Roman and Williams–designed steak and seafood restaurant, complete with a raw bar and a table-side cocktail cart.
+The company announced the Scarlet Lady’s culinary program last fall, and some of the highlights include Razzle Dazzle, a colorful red-and-white-striped diner with “naughty” and “nice” menus (think plant-based vegan dishes versus boozy smoothies) and brunch served to the backdrop of drag performances (one of the specialty drinks will be a CBD-infused cocktail); The Test Kitchen, a laboratory/eatery that will host mixology classes and coffee workshops; and Wake, a glam Roman and Williams–designed steak and seafood restaurant, complete with a raw bar and a table-side cocktail cart.